-- · We may experience a significant disruption in our information technology systems or breaches of data security. - We are highly dependent on our key personnel, and if we are unable to recruit and retain key executives and scientists, we may not be able to achieve our goals. - Our operations and financial results could be adversely impacted by the COVID-19 pandemic in the United States and the rest of the world. - Global supply chain interruptions may negatively impact the development and commercialization of our products.
+• We may experience a significant disruption in our information technology systems or breaches of data security.

+• We are highly dependent on our key personnel, and if we are unable to recruit and retain key executives and scientists, we may not be able to achieve our goals.

+• Our operations and financial results could be adversely impacted by global and national events, such as the COVID-19 pandemic, conflicts in Eastern Europe, and general economic downturns.

+Global supply chain interruptions may negatively impact the development and commercialization of our products.